Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Discussion

 We model the silicate rain layer with a characteristic scale height, $\mathcal{H}_r$, of 100 km.
 This is a free parameter in our models; larger values yield wider rain regions but lower depletion rates.
 A better understanding of silicate droplets in hydrogen-helium mixtures is required to model the scale height and advection rate more accurately.
 The exact depletion rates depend on the rain scale height, on the instellation, and thermal transport properties of the envelope.
 This indicates that the precise depletion rate depends on the envelope's thermal and mixing properties, not just on the miscibility curves and equilibrium abundances, which introduces additional uncertainty.
 Despite these modeling uncertainties, since most of the depletion may occur at early ages, sub-Neptune envelopes are likely to be depleted of silicates by $\gtrsim$ 500 Myr ages.
 They could hence appear inflated by $\sim$10\% compared to traditional adiabatic models.

 There are currently no constraints on the adequate size of the silicate rain layers in sub-Neptune envelopes, as this depends on droplet sizes, diffusion coefficients, and the physics of turbulent diffusion.
 We follow in the footsteps of past work on the gas giants.
 While helium rain models rely on calculated droplet sizes to determine sedimentation timescales \citep{Pustow2016, Mankovich2016, Mankovich2020}, the geometry of these layers remains constrained.
 Estimates for Jupiter’s helium rain region range from a thin layer based on latent heat flux \citep{Markham2024a} to 10\% of the radius based on \textit{Juno} \citep{Bolton2017a} magnetic field data \citep{Wulff2025}.
-Informed by past work on helium rain, we adopted a relatively thin constant silicate rain scale height of 100 km.
+Guided by prior work on helium rain, we adopted a relatively thin, constant silicate rain scale height of 100 km.
 Increasing this parameter expands the layer but reduces depletion, since the rain layer is spread over a wider area and advection is weaker.
-Distinct from previous helium approaches, we drive silicate depletion with advection proportional to the local metal abundance excess ($Z - Z_{\rm low}$), rather than assumed droplet sizes.
+Unlike previous helium approaches, we drive silicate depletion via advection proportional to the local metal-abundance excess ($Z - Z_{\rm low}$), rather than to assumed droplet sizes.
 This mechanism maximizes depletion rates at early ages when $Z - Z_{\rm low}$ is larger.